appbaseio/Docs/content/docs/golang/go-queries.md

 ## Compound Query

 Now we shall look into a compound query where we want to get those documents which are within the specified dates and have a particular term in one of the fields.
-The following example will return all the documents which have `Javascript` in their `language` field and which were `created` on or after `2015-10-29T14:37:16Z` till `2017-10-29T14:37:16Z`.
+The following example will return all the documents which have `JavaScript` in their `language` field and which were `created` on or after `2015-10-29T14:37:16Z` till `2017-10-29T14:37:16Z`.

 ```go
 client, _ := appbase.NewClient("https://scalr.api.appbase.io", "2FPZ2UJQW", "1c50c6df-4652-4d74-906b-7bc0a6a731b6", "gitxplore-live")